johanneskropf/node-red-contrib-voice2json/README.md

 On hardware similiar to a Raspberry Pi another possible approach would be to create your own folder that is mounted to tmpfs via fstab.
 You can do this by creating a folder using the `mkdir`command for example `mkdir /home/pi/tmp` and than adding the line `tmpfs  /home/pi/tmp  tmpfs  defaults,noatime,size=100m  0 0` to `/etc/fstab`.
 After a reboot `/home/pi/tmp`will be mounted to ram.
 This means that data in it will be lost upon reboot but sd card writes will be greatly reduced.
 More information on this approach can be found here: https://www.zdnet.com/article/raspberry-pi-extending-the-life-of-the-sd-card/.

+## Limitations
++ This node does not identify voices from different persons, e.g. to support sentences like *"Play my favorite music"*.
+You could workaround this by running multiple wake words in parallel, one for each person.
+But that’s a very resource intensive workaround/hack.

+## Hardware setup

+TODO: show some setups, like e.g. live streaming from a Zero to a central RPI with wake word detection.